 World Duty Free is located after security, on the first floor at departures.
 To reach it, you simply go straight ahead when you get off the escalator.
 It is open for all international and domestic departures.

 New Duty-Free Rules

-For tobacco allowance, there is a generous amount available too!
+For tobacco allowance, there is a fair amount allowed too!
 You may bring in:

 Alcohol and tobacco allowances if you’re under 17

-If you’re under the age of 17, then, unfortunately, you are not permitted any personal duty-free allowance.
+For those under the age of 17, unfortunately, you are not permitted any personal duty-free allowance.
 However, you may still buy duty-free goods if you wanted to but you’d have to remember to pay duty and tax on it before landing in the UK.

 Allowance for other goods